 Specifying a group or numeric value with the n and g options overrides the 32 LSB bits of the location.
 This is useful for streaming search.
 Only use this when required, e.g. when searching within a small set like in personal search.

 The cluster state contains a distribution bit count, which is the amount of location bits to use to generate buckets which can be mapped to distributors.

 The cluster state may change the number of distribution bits to adjust the number of buckets distributed at this level.
 When adding more nodes to the cluster, the number of buckets increases in order for the distribution to remain uniform.

-Altering the distribution bit count causes a full redistribution of all buckets in the system.
+Altering the distribution bit count causes a redistribution of all buckets.

 If locations have been overridden to co-localize documents into few units, the distribution of documents into these buckets may be skewed.

 Bucket to distributor distribution